Back to Home

 Property-Specific Tweaks

-Because each listing had different target demographics and bedroom counts, we made individual adjustments.
-For example, our one-bedroom listing had a higher turnover cost, so we optimized for longer stays.
-Our four-bedroom listing was in a prime location with high occupancy, so we optimized for premium rates on high-demand days.
+Because each listing had different target demographics and bedroom counts, I made individual adjustments.
+For example, our one-bedroom listing had a higher turnover to profit cost, so I optimized for longer stays.
+Our three-bedroom listing was in a prime location with high occupancy, so I optimized for premium rates on high-demand days.

 Pricing Chart